Dev-Soumyaranjan/Java-Coding-Questions/README.md

 Recommendation:

 Create separate branch for each program to make pull request.
-And delete the branch after the  merging of correspondense code with main branch of this repo.
+And delete the branch after the  merging of correspondence code with main branch of this repo.
 Remember that you should not push code directly into main branch.

 Here I have made two branches